Room and pillar mining: Mine layout

 Room and pillar mines are developed on a grid basis except where geological features such as faults require the regular pattern to be modified.
 The size of the pillars is determined by calculation.
-The load-bearing capacity of the material above and below the material being mined and the capacity of the mined material will determine the pillar size.
+The load-bearing capacity of the material above and below the material being mined and the capacity of the mined material determines the pillar size.

-Random mine layout makes ventilation planning difficult, and if the pillars are too small, there is the risk of pillar failure.
+Random mine layout makes ventilation planning difficult, and if the pillars are too small, there is the risk that they will fail.
 In coal mines, pillar failures are known as squeezes because the roof squeezes down, crushing the pillars.
 Once one pillar fails, the weight on the adjacent pillars increases, and the result is a chain reaction of pillar failures.
 Once started, such chain reactions can be extremely difficult to stop, even if they spread slowly.
-To prevent this from happening, the mine is divided up into areas or panels.
+To prevent this from happening, the mine is divided into areas or panels.
 Pillars known as barrier pillars separate the panels.
 The barrier pillars are significantly larger than the "panel" pillars and are sized to allow them to support a significant part of the panel and prevent progressive collapse of the mine in the event of failure of the panel pillars.

 Stage 2—mining

 Traditionally, the act of mining consists of three steps.
 First, the deposit is "undercut", where a slot is cut as deep as possible along the bottom of a section of ore.
 This undercut allows for a manageable pile of rock in later stages.
-The second step was the drilling and blasting of the section.
+The second step is the drilling and blasting of the section.
 This creates a pile of ore that is loaded and hauled out of the mine—the final step of the mining process.
 More modern room and pillar mines use a more "continuous" method, that uses machinery to simultaneously grind off rock and move it to the surface.

 Other processes, such as backfill, where discarded tailings are unloaded into mined-out areas, can be used, but are not required.
 Retreat mining (below) is an example of a process like this.